wanforge/quotes/README.md

 - 🔭 Great are they who see that spiritual is stronger than any material force, that thoughts rule the world.

 ## H
+- 📱 History will be kind to me for I intend to write it.
 - 🦋 Happiness is found in doing, not merely possessing.
 - 🪘 Happiness does not come from doing easy work but from the afterglow of satisfaction that comes after the achievement of a difficult task that demanded our best.